Resigning & Counter Offers:

 “First, I want to thank you for everything I’ve learned here and the opportunities I’ve had...”

-• Be direct but warm — avoid long justifications or mixed signals:
+I think its best to be direct but warm — avoid long justifications or mixed signals or my least favoute long disclaimers:

 “After a lot of reflection, I’ve made the decision to accept another opportunity and will be moving on from [Company Name].”